ondemandenv/ondemandenv.github.io/articles/abstraction-ladder.md

 This pattern repeats at every level.
 Describing a multi-component application (a Layer 2 concern) with the isolated manifests of Layer 1 forces the creation of brittle external scripts to manage the dependency graph that Layer 2 tools handle natively.
 At the bottom, attempting any repeatable process with the fire-and-forget commands of Layer 0 requires building a custom, often flawed, state-management and idempotency engine from scratch.
 In each case, skipping a layer does not remove complexity; it forces the engineer to recreate that layer's purpose in an ad-hoc, unsupported, and ultimately more complex manner.

 The inescapable conclusion is this: abstraction is the only viable weapon against runaway complexity.
 Each layer exists precisely to solve the inherent limitations of the one below it.
 The goal is not to eliminate complexity—the business logic itself is complex—but to ensure that the complexity an engineer grapples with is proportional to the business function they are building, not the accidental, self-inflicted complexity of the underlying stack.
 To climb the ladder is to manage complexity; to skip its rungs is to be buried by it.

+#### **Common layer-skipping failure modes**

+- Managing Kubernetes Deployments via Terraform while HPA is active: the tools fight, causing oscillations or outages.
+- Centralizing all microservice manifests into one GitOps repo: a configuration monolith that kills independent deployability.
+- Treating runtime values (replicas, desiredCapacity) as declarative baselines: perpetual drift and incident-driven “corrections.”
+- Mixing `kubectl` imperative fixes with declarative Git: silent drift and surprise rollbacks in the next apply.
+- Modeling multi-component apps with only Layer 1 manifests: brittle hand-ordered deploys and dependency footguns.
+- Automating with Layer 0 scripts: no idempotency, no state, high blast radius re-runs.

 #### **Works cited**